Warner Robins, Georgia: 2020 census

-As of the 2020 United States census, 80,308 people, 29,742 households, and 19,256 families resided in the city.
+2019 estimate

 Around 2019, of the 66,588 residents, 66,224 of them were in Houston County and 364 were in Peach County.

 Quality of life

 In 2009, Business Week magazine named Warner Robins the best place in Georgia to raise a family.
 The ranking was bestowed again for 2010.
 The Warner Robins Area Chamber was named one of the top-three chambers of commerce in the U.S. for a chamber in its division in 2009 by the American Chamber of Commerce Executives Association.
 In 2012, CNN Money named Warner Robins No. 7 on its Best Places To Live list for America's best small cities.

 Government

 Warner Robins is governed by a mayor and a six-member city council, four of whom are elected by district and two of whom are elected at-large.
 LaRhonda Patrick has been mayor since 2022, after defeating incumbent Randy Toms in a November 2021 runoff election.
 Patrick is the first woman and first person of color to be elected mayor of Warner Robins.

 Since 2013, most of the city is within the 147th district of the Georgia House of Representatives, currently represented by Republican member Bethany Ballard.